Forex Market Sentiment

 Xm Promo

 This sentiment page provides real-time data on short and long positions across major currency pairs, Indices and Commodities.
 The interactive graphs update continuously to display shifting biases and balances of opinion.
-Monitoring this graph can help you identify areas where the crowd may be overextended, and uncover assets poised for a reversal.
+Monitoring this graph can help you identify areas where the crowd may be overextended and uncover assets poised for a reversal.

 As an intuitive overlay to your technical analysis, sentiment acts as a behavioral layer.
 Price reactions may differ substantially based on how heavily weighted the positions are in a certain direction.
 A break of structure could cause an anti-climactic wick or impulse move, influenced by the need for liquidation or short covering.